Skip to content

 Fish iconPlatypus iconPlant iconInsect iconWater drop icon

-Summer/autumn low flow (10 ML/day or natural)
+Summer/autumn low flow (10 ML/day or natural during December to May)

 • Maintain edge habitats and deeper pools and runs for waterbugs and platypus